Kissprisonblock2018/Drop-Off-Sytem/README.md

 ## Usage

-Navigate to `onboarding/step1.php` to start.
+Visit the `onboarding/` directory (or your site's root URL) to begin.
+The included `index.php` will automatically redirect you to the first step of the onboarding flow.
 Progress is saved through sessions and written to the `seller_onboarding` table.